 A string of great restaurants, appealing patios, and appetizing menus are all great reasons to stop by for something to eat.

-There are eateries for all budgets and tastes, including Louis-Hébert with its fine cuisine, Feu Sacré Bistro Grill for European dishes, and the always popular and never dull Cosmos Restaurant, which can hold its own with some of the best when it comes to after-work chic.
+There are eateries for all budgets and tastes, including Louis-Hébert with its fine cuisine, Savini Resto-Bar for Italian dishes, and the always popular and never dull Cosmos Restaurant, which can hold its own with some of the best when it comes to after-work chic.

 Grande Allée is also renowned for its hopping nightlife.
 DJs, dance floors, romantic patios, bars with traditional music—it has everything you need to enjoy a memorable evening.